golemfactory/golem-js-preview-program/README.md

 The program is based on the latest @golem-sdk/golem-js library and our new [documentation](https://docs.golem.network/docs/creators/javascript).

 To participate in the program and win prizes you must be recruited for one of the program rounds.
-For more details on the program check [here](https://preview.golem.network/).
-Even if we do not run it at this moment, you are welcome to use the program to facilitate your tour with Golem and JS SDK.
-Participants of the program are expected to share their feedback to help us improve the Golem Network, JS SDK, and docs.
+Even if we do not run the program at the given moment, you are welcome to use the tasks to facilitate your tour with Golem and JS SDK.
+We would appreciate your feedback to help us improve the Golem Network, JS SDK, and docs.

 If you encounter any issues during the work on the tasks ask on the [Discord](https://chat.golem.network/) `#js-discussion` channel in the SDK section.